CloudEngineHub/OpenTrack/README.md

 # News 🚩

-[November 30, 2025] LAFAN1 generalist V1 released.
+[November 30, 2025] LAFAN1 generalist v1 released. **Now you can track cartwheel, kungfu, fall and getup, and many other motions within a single policy.**

 [September 19, 2025] Simple Domain Randomization released.